hallanbatman/SBA-308A/ReadMe.md

 ## Reflection
 - What could you have done differently during the planning stages of your project to make the execution easier?
+    - I could have planned an external API KEY to be hidden outside the front end script.

 - Were there any requirements that were difficult to implement?
 What do you think would make them easier to implement in future projects?

+    - The `chosenIndex` logic to keep the `chosenDog` and replaced the `otherDog` was a bit more complicated to come up with it.

 - What would you add to, or change about your application if given more time?

+    - I would add the ability to save favorite breeds into a local memory.

 - Use this space to make notes for your future self about anything that you think is important to remember about this process, or that may aid you when attempting something similar again.

+    - How to bypass the API KEY in the front end.